Threads of Fate: Development

-Watanabe was brought on half a year into development, writing the script based on Shinamoto's world design and taking over full creative duties "little by little" during development.
-Originally Mint was going to be the sole protagonist as Sugiyama wanted to target a female audience, but then decided to broaden its potential demographic with two characters that would share graphical assets in their campaigns.
+Watanabe was brought on half a year into development, writing the script based on Shimamoto's world design and taking over full creative duties "little by little" during development.
+Originally Mint was going to be the sole protagonist as Sugimoto wanted to target a female audience, but then decided to broaden its potential demographic with two characters that would share graphical assets in their campaigns.
 The cast was kept small to place greater focus on the characters.
 Originally having only one scenario, Watanabe expanded the scenario into two parallel narratives with different endings, doubling his initial workload.
 Rue's rivalry with Doll Master was in place before Watanabe joined, but Mint had very little planned aside from hunting treasure.
 Under Watanabe, Mint took on her current world-conquering ambitions, and Maya was added as a middle ground between the two protagonists.
 He also wrote alternate interactions depending on the current protagonist, reflecting how people might behave differently when talking to others.
-Sugiyama created several of the jokes, and later commented that Sato's camera work added to the atmosphere.
+Sugimoto created several of the jokes, and later commented that Sato's camera work added to the atmosphere.

 Rue, Mint and Maya were designed by Tsutomu Terada, who also worked on promotional artwork.
 Tadahiro Usuda designed the supporting cast, while Hiroyuki Nagamine was monster designer.
-Sugimori had liked Terada and Usuda's artwork for Xenogears.
+Sugimoto had liked Terada and Usuda's artwork for Xenogears.
 The art design of the game's world was described by map texture designer Koji Ichimura as "neither realistic nor anime".
 Terada was involved at an early stage, with his designs persisting as the characters' personalities and roles changed.
 Usuda felt that the in-game models for his designs looked better than his sketch versions.
 In keeping with the overall tone, Nagamine's monster designs were mostly designed not to be scary, and characters were given were flamboyant and energetic animations.
-Sugiyama created calculations where a character's eye sprites could focus on different preset lines of sight to add realism to cutscenes.
+Sugimoto created calculations where a character's eye sprites could focus on different preset lines of sight to add realism to cutscenes.
 Additional movements were hand-animated, such as the flowing cloth in a character's outfit.